KonnorRogers/form-associated-helpers/docs/src/_documentation/guides/02-understanding-different-states.md

           <code>:state(valid)</code>
         </td>
         <td>
-          When a form associated element is meets all of it's validator requirements.
+          When a form associated element meets all of it's validator requirements, regardless of if the control has been interacted with.
           <br>
           Equivalent to <code>:valid</code>
           <br>